Hay Chix nets are proven to save time, money and hay!

 First and foremost; check your nets daily so you can see if there are any new holes.
 If so, we include a piece of repair twine with every net.
 Use this repair twine to mend this spot as quickly as possible.
 If you feel the hole is too large for that repair material, you can contact us for a patch kit or more twine (free of charge within 90 days of purchase.)

-Try to mend the hole(s) right away as this deter the bad behavior.
+Try to mend the hole(s) right away as this deters the bad behavior.
 After a couple of repairs, the horse will usually stop.
-If the horse continues to make holes in the netting give send us an email with photos (firstname.lastname@example.org.)
+If the horse continues to make holes in the netting give send us an email with photos (email@example.com.)
 We are always here to help!

 While ANYTHING is possible with horses, we typically do not see this happening.
 The horses will probably paw at the net to loosen the hay.
 If this is a concern to you, use a feeder around the netted bale.